jasonkiss/web-standards/guidance/quick-reference/a11y-content-editors.md

 Web accessibility is about making your site and its content inclusive.
 Making your content accessible increases your potential audience and gives them a better experience.

-It’s easiest to make sure your content is accessible right from the start of your project.
+It’s easiest to start thinking about accessibility right at the start of your project.
 Fixing issues later takes a lot more effort.

-This document is meant to be like a ‘pre-flight check’ to help you assess your content in terms of its accessibility.
+This document is like a ‘pre-flight check’ to help you assess your content in terms of its accessibility.
 It also includes considerations to share with business owners to help them set realistic expectations.

 ## Non-text content